 Child custody in Thailand or a divorce in Thailand with child custody becomes complex very quickly.
 If you came to live in Thailand or on holiday and have now heard that you are going to be a father, then child custody may come to mind.
 The Civil and Commercial Code in Thailand lays down the law with regards to child custody.
 Consider the following example of how this would work if you are in this position.
-If you are not married to the Thai women then she alone has child custody and is the sole custodian and guardian of the child.
+If you are not married to the Thai woman then she alone has child custody and is the sole custodian and guardian of the child.

 You are going to need a very good reason as to why this should be done.
 You will need a good lawyer as well as a very good private investigator in order to provide proof as to why the courts should believe you.
-Again, there is no guarantee and the courts having found her not fit to be a mother could very well make the aunt or other family member the sole legal guardian of the child.
+Again, there is no guarantee and the courts have found her not fit to be a mother could very well make the aunt or other family member the sole legal guardian of the child.

-Most times child custody dispute come from a divorce.
+Most times child custody disputes come from a divorce.
 Sometimes people can agree on the guardianship of the child and many times they don’t.
-The courts will then make the final judgement as to who will be the guardian of the child.
+The courts will then make the final judgment as to who will be the guardian of the child.
 As stated above the guardian could be a family member if they find neither of you fit to be a parent or think that staying in Thailand with the aunt or family member is in the best interest of the child.

-1. How long has the child lived in Thailand and how old is the child;
+1. – How long has the child lived in Thailand and how old is the child;

-2. Are the parents in stable employment;
+2. – Are the parents in stable employment;

-3. Are there any issues with abuse;
+3. – Are there any issues with abuse;

-4. What does the child want and should there be a psychological evaluation;
+4. – What does the child want and should there be a psychological evaluation;

-5. What is in the best interest of the child.
+5. – What is in the best interest of the child.